 Top 10 Startups at Google’s Demo Day Asia

+Founded by Apurv Anand and Rohit Pandey in the year 2015, SigTuple aims to automate medical diagnosis in the country by creating AI solutions.
 Bengaluru-based medtech startup SigTuple was presented with the "Judges' Choice" award at the Google's first Demo Day Asia programme held in Shanghai, China.
-The venture aims to incorporate Artificial Intelligence in the Indian healthcare system.
+The startup aims to incorporate Artificial Intelligence in the Indian healthcare system.

 “It’s really wonderful to be recognised at the first Google Demo Day Asia!
 This one is all for our team back home.
 This award is dedicated to the entire SigTuple family.”

 The startup’s flagship programme and AI-driven platform- Manthana, helps to study visual medical data efficiently such as analysis of peripheral blood smears, urine microscopy, semen, fundus and OCT (optical coherence tomography) scans and chest X-rays.